-Finding a parking spot can be a challenge whether you’re heading to the shops, an appointment or visiting a community facility.
-We’ve especially heard this from senior residents.
-You’ve told us that accessing parking is becoming more difficult, particularly during busy periods and when trying to find free bays close to entrances.
+Finding a parking spot can be challenging whether you’re heading to the shops, an appointment or a community facility.
+Through community feedback, senior residents told us that accessing convenient parking can be difficult, particularly during busy periods and when trying to find a free bay close to an entrance.

-You asked for seniors parking, and we’re listening.
+You asked us to explore seniors parking, and we listened.

-From 18 May to 9 August 2026, the City of Stirling is trialling priority parking for seniors at selected libraries and leisure centres.
-The trial aims to support access, usability and inclusion by providing a small number of dedicated seniors parking bays closer to facility entrances.
+From 18 May to 9 August 2026, the City of Stirling trialled priority parking for seniors at selected libraries and leisure centres.
+The trial aimed to support access, usability and inclusion by providing a small number of dedicated parking bays near facility entrances.

 How do I know if it's a seniors parking bay?

-- Look for the bays marked with this sign ‘Priority Parking For Seniors’ located near Stirling Libraries and Stirling Leisure centre entrances
+- During the trial, residents who self-identified as seniors were encouraged to look for the bays marked with this sign ‘Priority Parking For Seniors’ located near Stirling Libraries and Stirling Leisure centre entrances

-- Park in a bay if you self-identify as a senior – there’s no enforcement, just respectful use and shared community understanding.
+- There was no enforcement, just respectful use and shared community understanding

 FAQs

-The trial responds to feedback showing lower satisfaction among senior residents with the City’s parking supply and management, alongside an increase in the importance of parking as a priority issue.
+The trial responded to feedback showing lower satisfaction among senior residents with the City’s parking supply and management, alongside an increase in the importance of parking as a priority issue.

-It gives the City an opportunity to test a practical, temporary response that focuses on improving access, usability and inclusion at community facilities.
+It gave the City an opportunity to test a practical, temporary response that focused on improving access, usability and inclusion at community facilities.

 Insights shared during the trial will help us better understand community experience and provide a useful reference for any future discussions or considerations.

-The trial will run for 12 weeks, from 18 May to 9 August 2026.
-A small number of dedicated seniors parking bays (two per site) have been allocated at the following locations:
+The trial ran for 12 weeks, from 18 May to 9 August 2026.
+A small number of dedicated seniors parking bays (two per site) were allocated at the following locations:

 Stirling Libraries: